Osmosis drives explosions and methane release in Siberian permafrost: Laboratory experiments

 \section{Laboratory experiments}

 To demonstrate this osmotic pumping and explosion mechanism, it is instructive to consider analogous laboratory experiments using a chemical garden reaction \cite{barge2015}.
+These reactions form semipermeable precipitate membranes at the interface between reactants such as silicate and metal salts.
+The interactions between osmosis and buoyancy can lead to self assembling patterns.
 A Hele-Shaw cell, consisting of two parallel plates separated by a thin gap, may be used as an analogue for two-dimensional flow in the porous soil.
 In Fig.~\ref{growth}, a pellet of compressed cobalt chloride powder was placed in the cell and an aqueous solution of sodium silicate was injected into the environment surrounding it.
 As the pellet dissolves, the cobalt and silicate ions react according to $ \rm{Co}^{2+}\rm{(aq)} + \rm{SiO}_3^{2-} \rm{(aq)} \rightarrow \rm{CoSiO}_3 \rm{(s)} $, to form a semi-permeable membrane of cobalt chloride.
 The membrane separates two aqueous solutions: the saturated solution of cobalt chloride inside and the dilute silicate solution outside, which establishes a steep concentration difference across the precipitate membrane.
 As a result, an osmotic pressure develops, which drives water flow inwards, across the membrane, and thereby increases the internal pressure.
 During the early stages of the formation process, the precipitation membrane has low mechanical strength and eventually cracks under the growing internal pressure.
 At later times the pressure increases owing to the continuing osmotic pumping, and the membrane undergoes a stronger fracture process, with the pellet shattering and explosive ejection of CoCl$_2$ solution \cite{ding2019}.
+While this membrane is formed after a chemical reaction, the evolution of the structure is dependent on the physical mechanism of osmotic flow.
+This is thus an example of osmosis leading to an explosion after some time.

 Figure~\ref{growth} illustrates the formation of the membrane and its subsequent cracking for a 1.5 M Na$_2$SiO$_3$ solution.
 In this analogue laboratory experiment for the interaction of osmotic pumping \cite{ding2020} and cryopeg inflation, the buoyant release of depleted salt solution can be associated with early fracturing and partial release of the cryopeg fluid, while the later stronger cracking at larger pressure mimics rapid decompression when the cracks open to the atmosphere.